gurgeous/bust-a-gem/README.md

 "bustagem.gems": [ "activerecord", "devise", ... ]
 // The command used to list gems.
 "bustagem.cmd.bundle": "bundle show --paths",
-// The command used to create TAGS file.
+// The command used to create the TAGS file.
 "bustagem.cmd.rip": "ripper-tags -f TAGS -R",
 ```